MarcelineVQ/EasyLoot/README.md

 * Auto-accept invite option.
 * Automation of many common gossip actions.
 * Shift-Click to **not** autoloot a mob.
+* Automatically turn in Bijou by click on Altar of Zanza.

 Get quest completion with [QuestRepeat](https://github.com/MarcelineVQ/QuestRepeat)